-It is the top honeymoon destination in Asia.
-And often compared to Hawaii (though in the winter that comparison falls pretty flat).
+I was very lucky to get an EPIK placement in Seogwipo, Jeju Island.
+If you are teaching English on the mainland, you should definitely make a point of checking out Jejudo.
+It is the top honeymoon destination in Asia and often compared to Hawaii (though in the winter that comparison falls pretty flat).
 Jeju Island is one of the new seven natural wonders of the world because of its many unique natural characteristics.

+One of my favorite things I’ve done since coming to the island is diving with the henyas at Sanbangsan.
 Henyas are female divers, famous on Jeju Island.
-For about 30,000 won the old women will take you out to dive for crustaceans.
+For about 30,000 won the elder women will take you out to dive for crustaceans.
 We were provided with a wet suit and snorkeling gear and lead into the ocean with floating nets for gathering everything we could catch, which was practically nothing compared to the skilled henyas, who can hold their breath for minutes at a time.

 Adjumas everywhere in Korea are to be respected, but on the island, in particular, they can, and will, whip young people into shape.
 After retrieving a sorry amount of crustaceans, the henyas brought us back up to the restaurant they run and fed us our catch along with a few bottles of soju and beer, and they happily demonstrated that fishing is not the only thing they are better than 20-year-olds at.

 Sanbangsan also has a beautiful Buddhist temple, which you can’t miss on your way into town.
 Take the time to explore it and climb the mountain to the second temple where you can drink the spring water dripping from the ceiling of a cave and say a prayer.
 Also, be sure to walk around Dragon’s Head rock to see the beautiful rock formation along the ocean.